Skip to Main Content

 • Find the original source of a story, study, image, etc.

-• Find a better source on a topic and be able to explain why it is better.
+• Find a better source on a topic and explain why it is better.

 • Determine if a source is popular or scholarly.